Shape and connectivity

 - geometrically scoped segment properties.

 Overture pursues shape stability to improve the ability to assess whether two segments from different points in time (or from different upstream data sources) represent the same real world entity.
-Overture's success at this assessment directly feeds into the stability and precision of Overture IDs assigned to segments.
-In turn, higher Overture ID stability and precision makes transportation theme data more useful for conflation.
+Overture's success at this assessment directly feeds into the stability and precision of GERS IDs assigned to segments.
+In turn, higher GERS ID stability and precision makes transportation theme data more useful for conflation.

 Interior connectors